MariaritaPatrelli/MariaritaPatrelli/README.md

 # 👋 Hi, I'm Mariarita Patrelli

+During my educational experience, I had the opportunity to engage with different cultural environments.
+I am passionate, creative, and results-oriented.
+Working in a team is one of my strengths: I feel comfortable collaborating, sharing ideas, and tackling common challenges.
+My greatest passions are volleyball, music, and photography.
+I have a strong interest in medical and biomedical technologies, as well as biomedical research and digital health.
+I dream of one day making healthcare more accessible and within reach for those who need it.

-🎓 iOS Developer | Swift, SwiftUI, MapKit | Passionate about building smart, human-centric apps
+🎓 iOS Developer, Biomedical Engineering | Swift, SwiftUI, MapKit, CoreLocation, MediaKit, CloudKit, UIKit | Passionate about building smart, human-centric apps

 ---